ByronWrightJr/ByronWrightJr/README.md

 - 👋 Hi, I’m @ByronWrightJr
-- 👀 I’m interested in learning new things every day of my life.
+- 👀 I’m interested in learning about software development and other technical skills.
 - 🌱 I’m currently learning how to become a front end software developer/engineer
 - 💞️ I’m looking to collaborate on making apps and websites that make life easier for others.
 - 📫 You can reach me at byronwrightjr@gmail.com